Hamstring: Definition

-Those muscles which fulfill all of the four criteria are called true hamstrings.
+Those muscles which fulfill all of the four criteria are considered true hamstrings.

 The adductor magnus reaches only up to the adductor tubercle of the femur, but it is included amongst the hamstrings because the tibial collateral ligament of the knee joint morphologically is the degenerated tendon of this muscle.
 The ligament is attached to the medial epicondyle, two millimeters from the adductor tubercle.

 Structure

 The three muscles of the posterior thigh (semitendinosus, semimembranosus, biceps femoris) flex (bend) the knee, while all but the biceps femoris extend (straighten) the hip.
 The three 'true' hamstrings cross both the hip and the knee joint and are therefore involved in knee flexion and hip extension.
 The short head of the biceps femoris crosses only one joint (knee) and is therefore not involved in hip extension.
 With its divergent origin and innervation, it is sometimes excluded from the 'hamstring' characterization.